> Home Page > State Associations > SA > About Us > Current Board

 Kent is currently working as a sports development officer with Blind Sports SA and as a casual strength & conditioning coach with the South Australian Sports Institute (SASI).
 He competed in his first triathlon in the late 1990s and is still actively involved in the sport as both a competitor and accredited coach.

-Garth is an elected board member until September 2018
+Adam is an elected Director until September 2020

-David is an elected board member until August 2017
+Chas is an elected board member until August 2019

 Representative of the State Technical Committee